a11exe/job4j/interview_questions/MinimumInterview.md

 + The `Customer Service` attempts to reserve credit
 + It then sends back a reply message indicating the outcome
 + The saga orchestrator either approves or rejects the `Order`

+### SAGA Pattern vs 2 Phase Commit
+The Two-Phase Commit (2PC) protocol is a distributed algorithm used to ensure that all nodes in a distributed system agree to commit or abort a transaction.

+2PC works by coordinating transactions between a coordinator node and multiple participant nodes.
+The coordinator sends a request to the participants to prepare for the transaction, and once all participants respond with a positive acknowledgement, the coordinator sends a commit message to each participant to commit the transaction.

+2PC guarantees that all nodes will commit or abort a transaction, but it can be slow and vulnerable to failure.
+The 2PC protocol is useful in situations where all participants of the distributed transaction must commit or roll back the transaction together.
+It ensures atomicity and consistency of the transaction but can lead to blocking and performance issues in highly distributed systems.

+In contrast, SAGA pattern is useful in situations where the transaction is too large to be managed by a single 2PC protocol.
+SAGA breaks the transaction down into smaller, local transactions that can be independently managed by each microservice.

 ## 71 Kubernetes
 Механизм для оркестрации контейнеров